 External Ids for SLCO1B1 Gene

 Previous GeneCards Identifiers for SLCO1B1 Gene

 This gene encodes a liver-specific member of the organic anion transporter family.
 The encoded protein is a transmembrane receptor that mediates the sodium-independent uptake of numerous endogenous compounds including bilirubin, 17-beta-glucuronosyl estradiol and leukotriene C4.
 This protein is also involved in the removal of drug compounds such as statins, bromosulfophthalein and rifampin from the blood into the hepatocytes.
 Polymorphisms in the gene encoding this protein are associated with impaired transporter function. [provided by RefSeq, Mar 2009]

 GeneCards Summary for SLCO1B1 Gene

 SLCO1B1 (Solute Carrier Organic Anion Transporter Family Member 1B1) is a Protein Coding gene.
 Diseases associated with SLCO1B1 include hyperbilirubinemia, rotor type, digenic and slco1b1-related altered drug metabolism.
-Among its related pathways are Metabolism and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Among its related pathways are Bile secretion and Statin Pathway - Generalized, Pharmacokinetics.
 GO annotations related to this gene include transporter activity and sodium-independent organic anion transmembrane transporter activity.
 An important paralog of this gene is SLCO1B7.